Developer Needs and Feasible Features for AI Assistants in IDEs

-In contrast, features that required deeper system integration or organizational data, such as Proactive Documentation, Automation of Repetitive Tasks, Debugging, Optimization, and AI Real-Time Refactoring, received low probability scores (all below 33\%) and were not released.
-This suggests that despite user interest, \textit{\textbf{practitioners recognized the technical or infrastructural barriers involved}}.
-At the same time, the low probabilities assigned to these features do not imply irrelevance.
-On the contrary, their presence in the prioritized list from Phase 1 and the fact that practitioners recognized them, albeit cautiously, indicates that these needs remain unaddressed by current tools.
+In contrast, features that required deeper system integration or organizational data, such as Proactive Documentation, Debugging, Optimization, and AI Real-Time Refactoring, received low probability scores (all below 33\%) and were not released.
+This suggests that despite user interest, \textit{\textbf{ the technical or infrastructural barriers prevent realization of such features}}.
+Here, the low probabilities assigned to these features do not imply irrelevance.
+On the contrary, their presence in the prioritized by experts list of interesting features from Phase 1 and the fact that practitioners did vote for them, albeit cautiously, indicates that these needs remain relevant but unaddressed by current tools.
 This creates a clear opportunity for future development.

 Our results suggest that prediction markets can help professional communities identify feasible features and areas for innovation, as well as guide product planning and standardization efforts around AI-assisted development.